Famous/famous/README.md

 **[Requirejs Seed][requirejs-seed]**

 This project can be used to get you started using Famo.us with the AMD module loading pattern via [RequireJS][requirejs].
-This project is created using the latest version of our Yeoman Generator (see below), and includes an entire tooling stack neccessary to bring your product to development.
+This project is created using the latest version of our Yeoman Generator (see below), and includes an entire tooling stack necessary to bring your product to development.

 **[Browserify Seed][browserify-seed]**